daranzolin/OLDdaranzolin.github.io/_posts/2016-10-15-analyze-senator-tweets.markdown

 ---

 At long lost we come to the end of this series.
 I confess that I lost interest when--spoiler alert--there was nothing exciting to report here.
-But for the sake of symmetry, here in Part II we'll delve into the tweets themselves with the awesome `tidytext` package.
+But for the sake of symmetry, here in Part III we'll delve into the tweets themselves with the awesome `tidytext` package.

 Full disclosure: what follows is basically [David Robinson's brilliant analysis of Trump's twitter feed](http://varianceexplained.org/r/trump-tweets/) with a different
 twist: instead of examining tweets *by source*, we're examining them *by party*.

 <!--more-->

 We have all the tweets stored in our `sen_tweets` object.
-Using `tidytext` a dash of regular expressions, we'll unnest each word within tweets containing "Hillary" or "Clinton".
+Using `tidytext` and a dash of regular expressions, we'll unnest each word within tweets containing "Hillary" or "Clinton".
 We'll do the same with "Donald" and "Trump" in a separate object:

 ```